As a freelancer, you don't get paid vacation or employer-subsidized health care. Here's how to create a benefits package as a freelancer.

 Retirement Planning as a Freelancer

-Many freelancers overlook retirement savings.
-Don’t be one of them.
+Because there are a number of challenges related to retirement planning when you're a freelancer, many freelancers overlook retirement savings.
+Don't be one of them.
 Start putting away money for the future as soon as you can.
-The important thing is to build a habit of saving, even if you aren’t setting aside a huge amount.
+The important thing is to build a habit of saving, even if you aren't setting aside a huge amount.
 There are plenty of resources that allow you to set aside small amounts of money each month for retirement.
 I opened a Roth IRA several years ago to get started.

 There are other choices, too.
 You can set money aside using, SIMPLE or SEP IRAs, or by putting money in an Individual 401(k).
 Review your choices and figure out what plan works best for you.
 I recently — finally — opened a SEP IRA and began making contributions.
 With a SEP, I can make bigger annual contributions than I could with a traditional or Roth IRA.
 Plus, I make too much these days to contribute to a Roth.